-The Professional Health Program is designed to support Indigenous persons (Status, Non-Status, Métis, Inuit) already accepted into professional health program.
-We work together with the Indigenous Institute of Health and Healing Ongomiizwin – Education at the Bannatyne Campus, to provide, health professional students wit supports.
+The Professional Health Program is designed to support Indigenous persons (Status, Non-Status, Métis, Inuit) already accepted into a professional health program.
+We work together with the Indigenous Institute of Health and Healing Ongomiizwin – Education at the Bannatyne Campus, to provide health professional students with supports.

 Who is the Program for?

 The program provides support to Health Careers Access Program Indigenous students who have been accepted into one of the Professional Health programs: